threatstack/ts-ldap/README.md

 Some bits we used to help us deploy OpenLDAP.

 Please see each respective file for its license and copyright information.
-Content developed by Threat Stack, Inc. is under the MIT license.
+Content developed by Threat Stack, Inc. in this repository is under the MIT license.

 Files include:
   * 001-zmldapenable-mmr.pl [GPL] - a script that has helpful information on